grafana/k6-docs/src/data/markdown/docs/02 javascript api/09 k6-net-grpc/20-Params.md

 ---
 title: "Params"
+excerpt: 'Params is an object used by the gRPC methods that generate RPC requests.'
 ---

 *Params* is an object used by the gRPC methods that generate RPC requests. *Params* contains request-specific options like headers that should be inserted into the request.